Al Qaeda: September attack targeted joint Yemeni-U.S. drone base

 The Yemeni army, with U.S. backing, last year drove al Qaeda militants and their allies from some of their south Yemen strongholds.
 But the jihadists have since regrouped and mounted attacks on government officials and installations.

-Militants took advantage of political chaos in Yemen during the Arab Spring uprising in 2011 to seize control of some towns in the south of the impoverished Arabian Peninsula state.
+Militants took advantage of political chaos in Yemen during the Arab Spring uprising in 2011 to seize control of some towns and their hinterland in the south of the Arabian Peninsula state.

 They were subsequently beaten back by Yemeni armed forces, with assistance from the United States, and dispersed into smaller groups spread across the south.

-But they have since carried out a series of attacks on important military and civilian targets, killing hundreds of soldiers and some senior officers, including Major General Salem Qatan, commander of the Yemeni army in south Yemen.

-Reporting by Ahmed Tolba in Cairo; writing by Sami Aboudi; editing by Mark Heinrich and Tom Pfeiffer
+But they have since carried out a series of attacks on important military and civilian targets, killing hundreds of soldiers and some senior officers, including Major General Salem Qatan, commander of the Yemeni army in southern Yemen.
+(Reporting by Ahmed Tolba in Cairo, writing by Sami Aboudi, editing by Mark Heinrich)